uwcse440/web-cse440-wi18/_assignments/assignment2/index.md

 ## 2f: Design Check-In ("3x4")

 Due: {{ page.due_project_2f }}

-The goal of this milestone is to develop distinct design ideas that address your tasks.

 You have identified and described six important tasks for your design problem.
 You will now brainstorm and sketch three very different initial designs for your interface: